chiraz/Definitive-Guide-of-Tunisian-Dialect-NLP-Resources/Readme.md

   of Tunisian radios and TV channels namely Mosaique FM, JawhraFM, Shemes FM, HiwarElttounsi TV and Nessma TV.
 The corpus is collected from a period spanning January 2015 until June 2016."

-- DID-LREC2018 Data: training and test data for the Arabic dialect identification shared task at LREC 2018

 - CODA Seed Lexicon, https://sites.google.com/a/nyu.edu/coda/dialect-specific